sensible-hq/sensible-docs/readme-sync/v0/api/getting-started-with-the-api.md

----
 title: "Getting started with the API"
 hidden: true
----

 Let's get started with the Sensible API!
 We'll use Postman to get a quick sense of how the endpoints work together.

 Prerequisites
 ====

 To follow this tutorial, you'll need an example config.
 For convenience, you can also download [Postman](https://www.postman.com/).

 **Prerequisite: Create an example config**

-1. You need an example config.
-If you haven't already done so, follow the steps in [Create a config](doc:quickstart#section-create-the-config) to create an example `auto_insurance_quote` config.
+1. You need an example config and doc type.
+If you haven't already done so, follow the steps in [Create a config](doc:quickstart#section-create-the-config) to create an example `anyco` config in an example  `auto_insurance_quote` document type.
-2. **Important!** Remember to click **Publish** in the Sensible app to publish your config, or this request won't work:
+2. **Important!** Remember to click **Publish** in the Sensible app to publish your config, or your requests won't work:

 ![](https://raw.githubusercontent.com/sensible-hq/sensible-docs/main/readme-sync/assets/v0/images/quickstart_publish_config.png).